jose-with-an-accent/personal-programming-notes/docker/Docker Home.md

 If we want to build our new image, we do `docker build . -t hello_world`.
 We also run `docker run -t hello_world ` to actually run it, and if things go according to plan, we have a simple hello world program.

-Alpine Linux is a very simple version of Linux.
+Alpine Linux is a very simple version of Linux, which means it's used to build other docker images.

 [[Docker Compose]] is an important program to learn too.
 It's an alternative way to define a container, with its own images, ports, and other configs.

+## Alternatives
+The main alternative is podman.
+As far as I can tell, it's used because big companies have to pay licensing costs to the docker company.
+It doesn't hurt for personal computers.